 Step 6: Fertilize the New Grass

 Using the fertilizer spreader once again, spread a lawn starter fertilizer anywhere you just added seed.
-Starter fertilizers are especially formulated for new grass.
+Starter fertilizers are specially formulated for new grass.
 They help the seedlings establish strong roots and sprout faster.

 When choosing a fertilizer, avoid “weed and feed” combinations.
 The herbicides in “weed and feed” would keep the new grass from growing.